aqeelyousuf/Game-Development-109829/README.md

 # Game Development 109829 Spring 2022: Course Repository 🎓

-This repository contains assignments and project, submitted to Game Development course offered in Spring 2022 at PAF-KIET.
+This repository is for Game Development Course which is offered At PAF KIET, North Nazimabad Campus.
+It Contains Assignments, and Projects.

 ## Group Members